yeoshuheng/tiktok-IM-Application/README.md

       }
 ```

 The expected output should look like this.
+Note that time is kept in Unix timestamp format.
 ```json
     {
         "messages" : {